 Entergy Corp.
-(ETR) and Vermont brought their dispute over whether the state has the authority to shut its only nuclear power plant before an appeals court.
+(ETR:US) and Vermont brought their dispute over whether the state has the authority to shut its only nuclear power plant before an appeals court.

 Lawyers for Entergy, the operator of the Vermont Yankee plant, told a three-judge panel of the U.S. Court of Appeals in New York today that a district judge was correct in ruling that the decision to close a reactor for safety reasons belongs to the federal government and not the state.

 The purpose behind a law allowing Vermont to deny a license renewal was safety, which falls under the exclusive jurisdiction of U.S. regulators, Kathleen Sullivan, an attorney for Entergy, told the panel.
 The reasons Vermont gave for its efforts to shut down the plant, including economic concerns, a desire to promote renewable energy and prevent pollution, aren’t plausible, she said.

 “If safety is the primary purpose, we win,” said Sullivan, an attorney at Quinn Emanuel Urquhart & Sullivan LLP.

 U.S. District Judge Garvan Murtha in Brattleboro, Vermont, ruled in January 2012 that state legislators lacked the authority to deny Entergy a license to operate the reactor after March 2012.

 “Entergy way overstates the notion that states can’t be involved in any safety matters,” David Frederick argued on behalf of Vermont.
 He said if Entergy were to go bankrupt, the state could be stuck dealing with the plant’s nuclear waste.